S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 <summary>Night Fury</summary>
  <img src="assets/night_fury.png" alt="Night Fury">
 <br>
-This Strike dragon is protective, but can be tamed using the following foods:
+This Strike Class dragon is protective, but can be tamed using the following foods:
 <br>
  - Raw Cod
 <br>